nya3jp/tast/docs/writing_tests.md

 s.Log("Asking Chrome to log in")
 ...
 if err != nil {
-	s.Errorf("Failed to log in: %v", err)
+	s.Fatal("Failed to log in: ", err)
 }
 s.Logf("Logged in as user %q with ID %v", user, id)
 ```